JuraszekL/OTC_Project/README.md

   - read and set default values from FLASH if needed
   - set new config value to NVS and then update it in RAM structure

-  In this version user can change the color theme only, so this is the only one setting stored within NVS.
+  In this version user can change the color theme and backlight value only, so just these two keys are stored within NVS.
 There will be much more stored settings in future.

 - **OnlineRequests_Task**